missionmike/movie-search-front-end/README.md

 learning a bit there.
 I like the improvements to the routing, and the new hooks to `useSearchParams()`, etc. available with NextJS.

+## Questionable Decisions

+I made some choices here that could be questioned... here's a few that I'm aware of, but there are likely more.
+One of the benefits of working with a team is that I can almost always receive input and perspectives that I'd otherwise miss on my own.

+### Documentation

+I opted to use JSDoc-style comments on functions and hooks, etc. Most of the parameters are self-documenting via TypeScript and their variable names, however they are repeated in the JSDoc comments.
+This may seem redundant, but I find there's two reasons I like this approach:

+1. It's explicit and allows room for more details to be provided, such as the "why" behind a choice.
+2. We could have a process to auto-generate HTML documentation for shared knowledge.
+Yes, developers could just access the code itself to learn more about it, but not everybody wants to clone the repository and install dependencies in order to review a codebase.
+Or, perhaps the project needs to be handed off entirely to a 3rd party, and having a robust documentation generator is a bonus for the recipient.

+### Token Handling

+I chose to generate a new token via REST request on the initial page load.
+I didn't see details on how we should handle this token, or if it should expire, etc., so I opted for an option that would refresh it every time.

+An alternative option for a non-expiring Bearer token would be to generate it once, and then save it to the deployment environment variables for re-use in every deployment.

+The token is not sensitive, and can be found client-side via request headers.

+If we were concerned about the sensitivity of the token, we could set this up
+differently:

+1. Request would get sent to internal NextJS `/api/` route instead of the 3rd-party directly.
+2. The NextJS `/api/` route would only accept requests from the same domain.
+   These could be optionally secured by an additional client-side token that gets saved with the deployment environment.
+3. The NextJS `/api/` endpoint relays the request to the 3rd-party endpoint, using Node to attach the secret bearer token.
+4. The response from 3rd party gets relayed back to the client-side.

 ## Given More Time

 Given more time, I would improve on the following items.